 Before you submit your skill for certification, review the Smart Home and Video Skill Certification Guide.

 When you're ready to publish your skill, submit for certification.
-For details about certifying a skill, see Test and Submit Your Skill for Certification.
+For details about certifying a skill, see Submit Skills for Certification in the Alexa Developer Console.